uQr/cordova-docs/articles/tutorial-gulp/tutorial-gulp-readme.md

 Before you use Gulp in a team build / CI environment, you'll need to set up your build server with all of the necessary native dependencies for the platforms you intend to build.

-See the “Installing Dependencies” section of the [Building Cordova Apps in a Team / Continuous Integration Environment](./tutorial-team-build/general.md) tutorial.
+See the “Installing Dependencies” section of the [Comperhensive CI tutorial](./tutorial-team-build/general.md) tutorial.

 While each build server is slightly different in terms of how you configure tasks, all you'll have to do is configure build server to run the these two commands: